 The butter poached Kona cold lobster at Alan Wong’s is probably one of the most tasteful and succulent lobster dishes that you can get on the island.
 It features Keahole abalone, Hamakua heritage eryngii mushrooms, and green onion oil.
 With each bite, your eyes will get bigger and bigger as your taste buds become more and more satisfied.

-The Ginger Crusted Onaga is one of Michelle’s favorite dishes at Alan Wong’s, with its miso sesame vinaigrette, organic Hamakua mushrooms and corn.
+The Ginger Crusted Onaga is one of her favorite dishes at Alan Wong’s, with its miso sesame vinaigrette, organic Hamakua mushrooms and corn.
 This dish in particular probably personifies the idea of Hawaiian fusion and Hawaii Regional Cuisine the most.
 It features an amazing combination of flavors and textures, with the ginger crust adding a nice amount of kick to the dish.
 Many consider the ginger crusted onaga to be Wong’s signature entree.

 Probably my favorite dish on the Classics tasting menu is the twice cooked short rib.
 This to die for piece of beef is soy braised and also grilled “kalbi” style.
 On the side, you also get gingered shrimp with kochu jang sauce.
 The twice cooked short rib is so soft, moist, and tender.
 It will melt in your mouth.